eweitnauer/nlp-scoring-server/README.md

 This repository combines several NLP approaches to determine the similarity of sentences.

-The work is funded by a joint IES grant of Dr. Michael N. Jones and Dr. Jeffrey D. Karpicke.
+The work is funded by a IES grant of Dr. Michael N. Jones and Dr. Jeffrey D. Karpicke.
 The encoder and classifier components are based on [this work](https://github.com/FTAsr/STS) from Dr. Jones group.
-The server part is inspired by the implementation of [Anirudh](https://github.com/anirudhchellani) in Jeff Karpeke's group.
+The server part is inspired by the implementation of [Anirudh](https://github.com/anirudhchellani) in Dr. Karpicke's group.

 Please see the [SETUP.md](https://github.com/eweitnauer/nlp-scoring-server/blob/master/SETUP.md) file about how to install this project.